robsiegwart/PyBOM/doc/src/index.rst

 :py:attr:`BOM.BOM.assemblies`
    Get a list of all direct-child assemblies

-:py:attr:`BOM.BOM.quantities`
+:py:attr:`BOM.BOM.flat`
+   Get a flattened list of all parts, recursively expanding sub-assemblies

+:py:meth:`BOM.BOM.QTY`
-   Get the quantity of each direct child in the BOM
+   Get the quantity of a specific item by its part number in the current BOM context

 :py:attr:`BOM.BOM.aggregate`
    Get the aggregated quantity of each part/assembly from the current BOM level